pintle/pintle-branch-presets/README.md

 # Branch presets

-This is basically a copy of [Kamsar's branch presets] (https://github.com/kamsar/BranchPresets "Kamsar's branch presets") but wrapped into a nuget package for reusability.
+This is basically a copy of [Kamsar's branch presets](https://github.com/kamsar/BranchPresets "Kamsar's branch presets") but wrapped into a nuget package for reusability.

 ## Install nuget package